 What is the difference between Any vs New users?

-When looking at Any User, all users who performed the funnel events during the date range of your chart will be included.
-When looking at New users, only users who performed their first Amplitude event in the date range of your chart will be included.
-With "New Users" selected, you will also have the option to change the conversion window from "any day" to "their first day":
+When looking at New Users, your results will include only users who triggered their first Amplitude event in the date range of your chart.
+With New Users selected, you can also change the conversion window from any day to their first day:

-Why is my Conversion Over Time chart showing lower conversion rates than my regular Funnel Analysis chart?
+Why is my conversion over time chart showing lower conversion rates than my regular funnel analysis chart?